 By Michael Grose

 When it comes to hotel HVAC design, we consider multiple factors to ensure a system that works for our clients.
 These HVAC systems consist of an intricate network of components, all designed to deliver two very different, but equally important results: providing a comfortable environment for occupants and running it as efficiently as possible to lower operation costs.
 To ensure your hotel HVAC design is delivering on those two tasks, we recommend familiarizing yourself with the three most commonly used HVAC systems available and the pros and cons of each.
-You should ask these questions prior to starting the design process to ensure you obtain the system that best fits your facility’s needs:
+You should ask these questions prior to starting the mechanical engineering design process to ensure you obtain the system that best fits your facility’s needs:

 The Pros and Cons of the Three Most Commonly Used Systems in Hotel HVAC Design